M-Davies/eye-of-horus/README.md

 https://outlook.office365.com/owa/eyeofhorusPlanner@group.plymouth.ac.uk/groupsubscription.ashx?action=join&source=MSExchange/LokiServer&guid=a322b80f-c38a-44dd-b956-e9b43f82ec87

 Code related tasks are recorded on the [GitHub Project Board](https://github.com/M-Davies/eye-of-horus/projects/1) to allow for greater automation and drawing of references between tasks.
 See active and past sprints (that are tied to the board and individual tasks) by [viewing the project milestones](https://github.com/M-Davies/eye-of-horus/milestones).

+## Concessions

+These concessions are known bugs/problems with either the website, python library, aws services or all or some of the above.

+- **Facial Recognition:** The python library employs counter presentation attack tactics to ensure a picture of a user's face cannot be used to authenticate without their permission.
+Inevitably, this may result in false positives where the system thinks your real face is a fake image being shown to it.
+Please ensure that when authenticating with the system, you position your face to the same position as your stored face as close as humanly possible.
+If that doesn't work, ensure that you are using the same device to authenticate as you did to take the stored photo and adjusting your background to be less cluttered.
+- **Gesture Recognition:** Gesture recognition is plagued by inaccuracies due to how similar each gesture type is to each other.
+If your gestures are being identified incorrectly (or not at all), try following the steps at the end of the [training notes document](testing/gesture/TrainingNotes.md).